 EU Declaration of Conformity

 in accordance with EN ISO 17050-1:2010

 We

-Thorlabs Ltd
+Thorlabs Ltd.

-Of

-1 Saint Thomas Place, Ely, Cambridgeshire, CB7 4EX

-in accordance with the following Directive(s):
+Of 1 Saint Thomas Place, Ely, Cambridgeshire, CB7 4EX in accordance with the following Directive(s): 2004/108/EC Electromagnetic Compatibility (EMC) Directive 2011/65/EU Restriction of Use of Certain Hazardous Substances (RoHS) hereby declare that:

-2004/108/EC

-Electromagnetic Compatibility (EMC)

-2011/65/EU

-Restriction of use of certain hazardous substances (RoHS)

-hereby declare that:

-Equipment T-

-T-Cube DC Servo Motor Controller

-Model Number TDC001

-is in conformity with the applicable requirements of the following documents:

-EN61326-1

-Electrical Equipment for measurement, control and laboratory 2006

-use - EMC requirements

-and which is in conformity with Directive 2011/65/EU of the European Parliament and of the Council of 8th June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment, for the reasons stated below:

-A does not contain substances in excess of the maximum concentration values tolerated by weight in homogenous materials as listed in Annex II of the Directive

-I hereby declare that the equipment named above has been designed to comply with the relevant sections of the above referenced specifications.
-The unit complies with all applicable Essential Requirements of the Directives.
+Model: TST101 Equipment: T-Cube Stepper Motor Controller is in conformity with the applicable requirements of the following documents: EN61326-1 Electrical Equipment for Measurement, Control and Laboratory Use - EMC Requirements and which is in conformity with Directive 2011/65/EU of the European Parliament and of the Council of 8th June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment, for the reason stated below: A does not contain substances in excess of the maximum concentration values tolerated by weight in homogenous materials as listed in Annex II of the Directive I hereby declare that the equipment named has been designed to comply with the relevant sections of the above referenced specifications, and complies with all applicable Essential Requirements of the Directives.
 Signed:

-Name: